-She looked out over the hills and lakes of her homeland, feeling the crisp wind rifling through her hair, mussing the bun with which she took so much care.
-With closed eyes, she could return to those days before her world had been torn apart, the happy days of childhood when pain was the scraping of a knee against the rocks and worry was making it home in time for tea.
+She looked out over the hills and lakes of her homeland, the wind rifling through her hair, mussing the bun with which she took so much care.
+With closed eyes, she could return to the happy days of childhood when pain was the scraping of a knee against the rocks and worry was making it home in time for tea.

 “I knew it couldn’t be for long, not with his age.”
-She blinked, pausing as she recalled that Dumbledore was, in fact, even older.
+She recalled that Dumbledore was, in fact, even older.
 “But I did not think it would be this soon.
 I can still scarcely believe it.”